ABOUT THE PROGRAM

 - Is subject to an agreement between the College and an employer or the College and a government program.

-- Applicants must also be a Canadian citizen, a landed immigrant, or any other indidivual with a recognized immigrant status who is entitled to study in Quebec
+*Applicants must also be a Canadian citizen, a landed immigrant, or any other individual with a recognized immigrant status who is entitled to study in Quebec

 SPECIFIC ADMISSION REQUIREMENTS

 To be admitted to the program, the candidate must hold a DEC or an AEC in Early Childhood Education.
 The studies and experience gained by a candidate, particularly in support of children with special needs, may be considered equivalent by the College, following an evaluation of his/her file.

-Our program graduates may work in various types of childcare services to intervene with children who have special needs, including those with language difficulties and the most frequent special needs encountered in daycare.
+This program is intended to act as complementary studies to qualify active educators as behavioral specialists.
+Graduates may work in various types of childcare services to intervene with children who have special needs, including those with language difficulties and the most frequent special needs encountered in daycare settings.

 WHY CHOOSE THIS PROGRAM AT TAV COLLEGE?

 Our faculty of committed and dedicated teachers are experienced professionals in the field of special and early childhood education.
 You will learn about proper intervention procedures for children with special needs in a manner that supports their growth and development.
 TAV also offers an in-depth approach to caring for children with language difficulties.